Hussein-Ali Montazeri

-For more than two decades, Hussein-Ali Montazeri was one of the main critics of the Islamic Republic's domestic and foreign policy.
-He had also been an active advocate of Baháʼí rights, civil rights and women's rights in Iran.
+For more than two decades, Montazeri was one of the main critics of the Islamic Republic's domestic and foreign policy.
+He had also been an active advocate of Baháʼí Faith rights, civil rights, and women's rights in Iran.
 Montazeri was a prolific writer of books and articles.
 He was a staunch proponent of an Islamic state, and he argued that post-revolutionary Iran was not being ruled as an Islamic state.

 Early life and public career

 Born in 1922, Montazeri was from a peasant family in Najafabad, a city in Isfahan Province, 250 miles south of Tehran.
 His early theological education was in Isfahan.
-After Khomeini was forced into exile by the Shah, Montazeri "sat at the center of the clerical network" which Khomeini had established to oppose Pahlavi rule.
+After Khomeini was forced into exile by the Shah, Montazeri "sat at the center of the clerical network", which Khomeini had established to oppose Pahlavi rule.
 He became a teacher at the Faiziyeh Theological School.
 While there he answered Khomeini's call to protest the White Revolution of Shah Mohammad Reza Pahlavi in June 1963 and was active in anti-Shah clerical circles.
 He was sent to prison in 1974 and released in 1978 in time to be active during the revolution.
 Montazeri then went to Qom where he studied theology.